-A guide with ten of the best Sydney skate parks you should go and check out, based on insider reviews, features, location, facilities, and more.
+This guide shares 10 of the best Sydney skate parks you should check out, based on insider reviews, features, location, facilities, and more.

 Skateboarding is a fantastic way to be active and social, while also improving your coordination, balancing, and agility skills.
-Sydney, however, isn’t the most suitable city to go skateboarding on the streets.
+However, Sydney isn’t the most suitable city to go skateboarding in the streets.

-Luckily though, for Sydney and New South Wales residents, the number of skate parks in and around our wonderful city is growing, with more facilities being built in various suburbs and parks.
+Fortunately, the number of skate parks in Sydney and New South Wales is growing, with more facilities being built in various suburbs and parks.

 Top 10 Sydney Skateparks: